SMS Aurora: Service history

 The keel for Aurora was laid down at the Stabilimento Tecnico Triestino on 11 November 1871, and she was launched on 20 November 1873, the last member of her class to be launched.
 The ship was completed on 1 July 1874.

 Aurora went on a cruise to South America in 1884, visiting many ports in the region before returning to Pola in 1885.
 During the cruise, she made stops in Brazil and the Canary Islands, along with Argentina and Uruguay.
 The following year, she began a lengthy voyage to East Asia, which lasted into 1889.
 One of her chief responsibilities during the cruise was to determine whether Austro-Hungarian merchant vessels should extend their routes to ports beyond Hong Kong.
-Auroras mission helped the shipping companies decide to extend their routes to Japan in 1891.
+Aurora's mission helped the shipping companies decide to extend their routes to Japan in 1891.
 Aurora and the gunboat conducted extensive surveys and scientific research in the region during this period, building on the knowledge gained during the Novara Expedition.

 After a brief return home in 1899, Aurora immediately went on another cruise abroad, this time through the Suez Canal to East Africa and the Indian Ocean.
 During the voyage, which lasted into 1890, the ship was commanded by Captain Rudolf Montecuccoli.
 The ship embarked on a lengthy deployment to East Asia in 1895; at that time, Austria-Hungary adopted a policy to station at least two warships in the region at all times.
 Aurora joined the corvette there, and returned home in 1896.

 In 1902, Aurora was reduced to a storage hulk, later being used to store naval mines in Sebenico.
 After Austria-Hungary's defeat in World War I in 1918, the Austro-Hungarian fleet was divided between the victorious Allied powers, and Aurora was allocated to the Royal Yugoslav Navy in 1920.
 She was renamed Skradin while in Yugoslav service.
 Her ultimate fate is unknown.